Rockingham Dog Bite Lawyers

 Dogs and other animals can inflict severe injuries on victims, particularly when a person does not have any warning that a bite or an attack is imminent.
 Because dog bite injuries are much more common than other types of animal injuries, we will focus on what kind of damage a dog can inflict on a victim.

-According to the Centers for Disease Control and Prevention (CDC), approximately 800,000 people seek medical care each year across the country due to dog bite incidents.
+According to data taken from the Centers for Disease Control and Prevention (CDC), there are “approximately 800,000 dog bites each year that require medical attention” and “334,000 are severe enough to warrant treatment in a hospital.”
 Nearly 2,400 people are bitten by a dog every day in the United States.
 Dogs have very powerful jaws that can inflict severe injuries on victims.
-At Price Petho & Associates P.L.L.C., our Rockingham dog bite injury attorneys regularly help clients have sustained the following:
+At Price, Petho & Associates, our Rockingham dog bite injury attorneys regularly help clients who have sustained any of the following:

 - Severe lacerations or puncture wounds